 Nostalgia to Improve Your Life

 When you have determined which blends are most powerful for you as well as which memories evoke the deepest emotions, you’re now prepared to use these sensations in combination to powerfully reduce symptoms of stress in your life.
 When you’re feeling a sense of overwhelming or compounding tension, locate the aroma that had the most powerful effect on you.
-If you’re using a personal diffuser, as you inhale the oil, bring yourself back to the specific memory or place that always makes you feel joy, peace, or stillness.
-Every time you inhale that aroma, bring your memory back to the place where you felt that strong sense of peace.
+If you’re using a personal diffuser, as you breathe the oil in through your mouth and out through your nose, bring yourself back to the specific memory or place that always makes you feel joy, peace, or stillness.
+Every time you breathe that aroma, bring your memory back to the place where you felt that strong sense of peace.
 Practice this each time a sense of stress or being overwhelmed arises for you.
 Eventually, you will trigger your brain to associate that smell with that particular experience of positive nostalgia.
 This will make the emotional experience of the essential oil more potent and increase the effect of lowering your negative reactions.
 This technique could lead to a truly a magical blend of nostalgia and aromatherapy that maximizes the benefits of both.

 After doing the groundwork of establishing a connection between a particular essential oil and a memory of calm and peace, you can then utilize the therapy whenever a particularly stressful or anxiety-inducing event occurs.
 As studies have shown, this is very powerful in many difficult situations.
 For example, if you are facing a particularly scary medical procedure or someone close to you is, administering aromatherapy in combination with nostalgia can instantly transport you to a less stressful, more inviting state of mind.